timebertt/thesis-controller-sharding/content/40-design.md

 The sharder performs usual leader election to ensure that there is only one active sharder at any given time.
 Additionally, each shard maintains an individual shard lease.
-Like usual leader election, it uses the `Lease` API resource including the same fields and semantics.
+Like usual leader election, the `Lease` API resource with the same fields and semantics is used for this purpose.
 However, shard leases use individual names that are equal to the shard's instance ID.
 The instance ID needs to be stable between restarts of the shard, so the hostname is used, i.e. the controller's Pod name.
 On startup, the shards acquire the respective shard lease using the instance ID as name and holder identity.